battlejoose/fishingHolBuild/README.md

 Fish difficulty is determined by `Player_Fishing_Force` — a lower value means the fish is **harder** to catch (the reel bar is more sensitive and the fight is more punishing).

 Predatory fish (Pike, Trout, Blue Marlin) can **only** be caught with a Spinner lure.
-All others use Cheese or Worm on a Floater.
+All others Worm on a Floater.

 Each fish also has a `maxStrongSwimValue` that controls how many strong swims it makes before it can be caught, adding another layer of per-species behavior.